The structure of the Math Department website allows everyone to contribute to updating its contents. Here are several examples:

 The website contains lots of information that should be kept up-to-date, including undergraduate and graduate policies, etc. This can be updated by people in charge of these subjects.
 See here for details.

-Dedicated static pages can be created within the website, for example, to host tutoring center information, etc. In this case, person(s) in charge would need to keep the information up to date.
+Dedicated static pages can be created within the website, for example, to host Collaborative Learning Center information, etc. In this case, person(s) in charge would need to keep the information up to date.
 This brings an advantage of uniform style of all official pages, and includes version control of the source as a bonus.

 Surely one can think of more examples and reasons why multiple people should edit the content on the website.
 Below we discuss several ways one can interact with the website.
 All of them (except the number zero one) require signing up at GitHub - but the process is very simple and you need to only do this once.